Cardiff Council elections: Pentyrch

 The by-election was caused by the resignation of Labour Councillor Craig Williams, following his election as MP for Cardiff North.

 Riverside

 The by-election was caused by the resignation of Labour councillor Cecilia Love for family reasons.

 Plasnewydd

 The by-election was caused by the death of Labour councillor Mohammed Javed.

 Grangetown

 The by-election was caused by the death of Labour councillor Chris Lomax.

 2017–2022

 Ely

 The by-election was caused by the death of Labour councillor Jim Murphy on 1 December 2018.

 Cyncoed

 The by-election was caused by the death of Liberal Democrat Councillor Wendy Congreve on 14 May 2019.

 Whitchurch & Tongwynlais

 The by-election was caused by the death of Conservative councillor Tim Davies on 4 June 2019.

 Llanishen

 The by-election was caused by the resignation of Labour councillor Phil Bale in Autumn 2019.

 Heath

 The by-election was called following the resignation of Cllr.
 Fenella Bowden who resigned for health reasons.

 2022–2026

+Grangetown (2024)

+The by-election was caused by the death of Labour councillor Abdul Sattar on 15 February 2024.

+Splott

+Green and Plaid Cymru vote share changes compared to Common Ground's 2022 result.

+Llanrumney

+Labour councillor Heather Joyce had resigned for health reasons after representing Llanrumney for 17 years.

+Grangetown (2025)

+A by-election was called following the stepping down of Labour councillor, Sara Robinson.